the-teachingRSE-project/competencies/paper_teaching-learning-RSE.md

 Ideally we have a list of 7 time-invariant concepts/notions of what makes up an RSE.

+### How much do different people need to know?
+Explore the different dimensions that a person can require a different set of skills in.
+Examples are The domain, organization, career path, ...

+#### Career level
 First Dimension: Career path e.g. Junior RSE -> Senior RSE -> PI scale (1->6) (less -> lot)

 |       | Junior | Senior | PI  |